drod-96/efficient_clustering/README.md

 # Studied DHNs

 17 DHNs have been studied in this work.
-The topology files and visualisation figures can be found in [the studied DHNs folder](studied_dhns/)
+The topology files and visualisation figures can be found in [the studied DHNs folder](studied_dhns/).
+Substation nodes are represented by circles, red-filled for heat sources and white-filled for heat consumers.
+The edges represent the pair of pipes (supply and return) which directions follow the supply pipes directions.
+Edges are colored in black.
+However, we indicate in red dashed the edges which pipes have flux inversions.

 # Requirements